 Take a free guided walk of Fitzroy GardensThe free guided walk of Fitzroy Gardens is one of the most excellent Melbourne walks.
 They run them every Saturday morning at 10.00, offering an insight into the historic buildings and insight into nature and native wildlife.
 You can get there from the city by tram 75 or 48.
 And start your visit at the Fitzroy visitor centre.

-Located at Federation Square, ACMI showcases the moving images in various forms through exhibitions, festivals, films, creative and great educational workshops.
-Even if the arts isn’t one of your interests, you will be surprised, give it a go: this place is a must-see-thing in Melbourne offering brilliant ways to engage with the moving image.
+Located at Federation Square, ACMI showcases moving images in various forms through exhibitions, festivals, films, and creative and great educational workshops.
+Even if the arts isn’t one of your interests, you will be surprised; give it a go: this place is a must-see in Melbourne, offering brilliant ways to engage with the moving image.

 Go to the Arts Centre Melbourne

 The Arts Centre Melbourne is a must-do thing for all art lovers.
-Just a short walk from Federation Square art exhibitions are running regularly and the entrance is free.
+Art exhibitions run regularly just a short walk from Federation Square, and the entrance is free.